As of MySQL 3.23.6, you can choose between three basic

 trying to use a table type that is not incompiled or activated,

-MySQL will instead create a table of type MyISAM
+MySQL will instead create a table of type MyISAM.

 You can convert tables between different types with the ALTER

-statement.
-See section 7.8 ALTER TABLE
+TABLE statement.
+See section 7.8 ALTER TABLE syntax.

 Note that MySQL supports two different kind of

 tables.
-Transactions safe tables (BDB
+Transactions safe tables (BDB) and not transaction safe

 Advantages of transaction safe tables (TST)

-crashes or you get hardware problems, you
+MySQL crashes or you get hardware problems, you

 can get your data back; Either by automatic recovery or from a backup